-A detailed anatomic ultrasound is performed when there is an increased risk of an anomaly based on the history, laboratory abnormalities, or the results of the limited or standard ultrasound.
+A detailed anatomic ultrasound is performed when an anomaly is suspected on the basis of history, laboratory abnormalities, or the results of either the limited or standard ultrasound.

 IV.
 Other Ultrasounds - 76817

 A transvaginal ultrasound of a pregnant uterus can be performed in the first trimester of pregnancy and later in a pregnancy to evaluate cervical length and the position of the placenta relative to the internal cervical os.
 When this exam is done in the first trimester, the same indications for a standard first trimester ultrasound, 76801, apply.